Edward R. Guthrie

 Chief Financial Officer

-Mark Whitley joined Opportunity Village as Chief Financial Officer (CFO) in 2009 after a long and extensive search.
-Mark brings to Opportunity Village over 29 years of accounting and finance experience as a staff accountant, controller, and chief financial officer with larger and medium size companies, all in the private sector.
-His results oriented broad experiences in all aspects of accounting and financial management and proven success in the development and implementation of strategic planning, financial leadership utilizing sound business practices made Mark the “ideal candidate” as OV’s CFO.
-Currently, Mark has responsibilities for budget preparation, internal controls, financial reporting, information technology, benefits administration, Board of Director presentations, contract administration, cash management, risk analysis, and a variety of other financial and general management areas.
+Lisa Manning recently joined Opportunity Village as Chief Financial Officer (CFO) bringing over 25 years of experience in operations, financial management and business consulting to OV.
+Currently, Lisa has responsibilities for budget preparation, internal controls, financial reporting, information technology, benefits administration, Board of Director presentations, contract administration, cash management, risk analysis, and a variety of other financial and general management areas.

 Board MembersOpportunity Village Foundation Board of Directors